-Fermentation is a slow process that requires us to take a break from all the fast-paced activity.
+Fermentation is a slow process that forces us to take a break from our fast-paced lives.
 Catching a sourdough culture.
-Watching your wine bubble.
+Watching wine bubble.
 It’s part of the daily rhythms of culturing food.
 While the individual tasks don’t take much time, they do provide a long-term enjoyment.

 Trust me.
 Opening your first jar of homemade sauerkraut is so much more satisfying then simply dashing off to the store to buy some.

-Bacteria and yeasts are all over our body, helping us to digest food, protecting our skin from the sun, and helping our immune system fight off pathogens.
+Bacteria and yeasts are all over our bodies, helping us to digest food, protecting our skin from the sun exposure, and helping our immune system fight off pathogens.
 All it takes is one dose of antibiotics to mess up with this system.

 Of course, you could buy a good probiotic supplement, but eating fermented foods is cheaper and tastier.
 Best of all, fermenting in your kitchen will improve the natural flora within your home.
 It’s the best way to get a dose of probiotics on your skin and in your lungs.